aritroCoder/EtherEyes/README.md

 Predictive models can help project future gas prices, allowing businesses and individuals to plan accordingly and minimize any potential negative impact on their operations.

-#### Improved investor confidence:

-For investors and traders, being able to predict gas prices can provide a deeper understanding of the market and increase confidence in their investments.

 ## Features

 - Notification about current gas prices
 - Suggests user to buy when lowest gas price reached
-- Dark theme available
+- Set urgency of your transaction
-- Notification toggle
+- Toggle Notifications
 - Graphical data representaion of gas prices
-- You can set the urgency of your transaction
+- Dark theme :)

 ## Installation